 If you are returning to work in a shared office space, wearing a mask is a good idea if everyone is not fully vaccinated.
 If you are working in a private office, it's okay to take off the mask when you're alone in your office.
 Just be sure to wear it when using common spaces like bathrooms, hallways and breakrooms.

 If you are wearing a mask, but others around you aren't, you're still in a risky situation, so be extra cautious.

 3. You're inside.

-Outdoor activities are generally safer than indoor activities.
-A study of more than 7,300 cases in China show that just one case was linked to outdoor transmission.
+Outdoor activities are much safer than indoor activities.
+A study of more than 7,300 cases in China shows that just one case was linked to outdoor transmission.